eden-brekke/about-me/README.md

 Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.

 Unresolved issue:
-in my guessing number game: does not correctly add to ansCounter if the user guesses correctly
+attempts in number guessing game are not incrementing correctly and you can't continue on until you guess the right number in my guessing number game: does not correctly add to ansCounter if the user guesses correctly

 Reflection: